 With respect to the request for application of Article 6 of Appendix 30B (Rev.WRC-07) under § 3 above, the network shall also be deleted from the Appendix 30B List.
 When an allotment under Appendix 30B is converted into an assignment, the assignment shall be reinstated in the Plan in accordance with § 6.33 c) of Article 6 of Appendix 30B (Rev.WRC-07).

-12 An administration notifying a satellite network under § 1, 2 or 3 above for recording in the MIFR shall send to the Bureau, as early as possible before the date of bringing into use, the due diligence information relating to the identity of the satellite network and the launch services provider specified in Annex 2 to this Resolution.
+12 An administration notifying a satellite network under § 1, 2 or 3 above for recording in the MIFR shall send to the Bureau, as early as possible before the information about the bringing into use has been communicated to the Bureau under No. 11.44B, the due diligence information relating to the identity of the satellite network and the launch services provider specified in Annex 2 to this Resolution.

 13 When an administration has completely fulfilled the due diligence procedure but has not completed coordination, this does not preclude the application of No. 11.41 by that administration.